War of the stop signs

-The war of the stop signs (La guerra dels Stops, Guerra de los stops, Guerre des Stops) was an event that happened on the N-154 (Spain) / D-68 (France) road that connects the town and Spanish exclave of Llívia with Puigcerdà (Spanish border city next to France) between the early 1970s and the 1980s.
+The war of the stop signs (La guerra dels Stops, Guerra de los stops, Guerre des Stops) was a dispute regarding the N-154 (Spain) / D-68 (France) road that connects the town and Spanish exclave of Llívia with Puigcerdà (Spanish border city next to France) between the early 1970s and the 1980s.

 Llívia is a Spanish town in the province of Girona, Catalonia, which has been completely surrounded by French territory since 1660 (Treaty of the Pyrenees).
 In 1866, the third Bayonne Treaty established that the path (now road) that connected Llívia with Puigcerdà was of "free movement" to ease the crossing to some grazing lands the town owns inside French territory.